-NRC official time
+NRC time services

 In Canada, the National Research Council is the federal agency responsible for official time.
 Metrologists in the Frequency & Time Group at the Institute for National Measurement Standards work to satisfy the requirements for time at all levels of precision.